-This section tells you the maintenance services you should have done and when you should schedule them.
-Your Chevrolet dealer knows your vehicle best and wants you to be happy with it.
+This part tells you the maintenance services you should have done and when you should schedule them.
 If you go to your dealer for your service needs, you'll know that GM-trained and supported service people will perform the work using genuine GM parts.
+The proper fluids and lubricants to use are listed in Part D. Make sure whoever services your vehicle uses these.
+All parts should be replaced and all necessary repairs done before you or anyone else drives the vehicle.